-Going into the fourth month of social distancing, chances are you’ve taken your bi-weekly gel nails manicure fix into your own hands.
-I’ve purchased a whole set, light included, to re-create my salon favorite — gel nails.
+After months of social distancing, chances are you’ve taken your bi-weekly gel nails manicure fix into your own hands.
+Earlier this year, when the nail salons closed, I purchased a whole gel nails kit and decided to give it a try.

 Luckily, I was able to find all the salon staples necessary to remove your gel nail manicure without sacrificing your nails.